 From the R.M.
-Dolin novel, “AN UNSUSTAINABLE LIFE – The Book of Issac“
+Dolin novel, “AN UNSUSTAINABLE LIFE – The Book of Isaac“

 Chapter 5: The Wager Within the Wager

-For people forced to cut back on spending and have a job to get by, today is simply the next day in the relentlessly exhausting slog toward the weekend where scattered elements of repose are at least possible.
-For Issac, today is the latest in a rapidly rising reservoir of days determining his next forever after.
-It would be fine, he once more tries to convince himself, if she just said it’s over, but since that night at Murphy’s when Gabriella walks out in shock over Issac’s news, unaware wagers have been made concerning what she’ll do next, she’s ghosted him in quiet silence.
+For people forced to have jobs and cut back on spending, today is simply the next day in an never-ending slog toward the weekend where scattered elements of repose are at least possible.
+For Isaac, today is the latest in a rapidly rising reservoir of days determining his next forever after.
+It would be fine, he once more tries to convince himself, if she just said it’s over.
+Since that night at Murphy’s when Gabriella walks out in stunned silence unaware of the wagers being made, she’s ghosted him in absent echoes of silence.
 “What does it mean,” he wonders while putting on his OSHA approved restaurant shoes and adjusting his skinny black tie.

-His first text of the day is sent before even getting out of bed knowing Gabriella won’t read it until well after noon because she always reads her messages before starting her day.
+His first text of the day is sent before even getting out of bed.
+He knows Gabriella won’t read it until after noon because she always reads her messages before starting her day.
 He wants to say so much but is forbidden by the rules of the wagers, so his message just expresses a need to meet later today to talk through their crisis.
-Each time Issac replays how this whole silly mess started, he can’t reconcile how one reactionary comment to Murphy made in jest so quickly became a life-defining event unraveling in full display of strangers he’s required to interact with.
+Each time Isaac replays how this whole silly mess started, he can’t reconcile the way one reactionary comment to Murphy made in jest so quickly became a life-defining event unraveling in full display of the Murphy’s faithful.

-He can’t really pin his problems on Murphy, not really, Murphy didn’t set out to put him in this untenable situation, he was merely outlining how asking for full-time work was going to cascade; not only in terms of Issac’s relationship with Gabriella but with respect to the Northshore faithful already invested in predicting his outcomes.
-It wasn’t Lenny’s fault either, although he did start the huddle that became the wager’s rules committee setting the parameters Issac’s now compelled to honor.
-If blame must be assessed, it squarely sits with him and within the very nature of men needing to define and control the uncertainty of outcomes in a future clamoring for certainty.
-And it’s likely this need stems from an inherent instinct that started with cavemen drawing straws to determine who among them had to face the saber-tooth tiger armed with only with a stick and a stone as others watch, to learn in measured ways, or dare we say profit, from his misfortune.
+Isaac can’t really pin his problems on Murphy, not really.
+Murphy didn’t set out to put him in this untenable situation; he was merely outlining how full-time work was going to cascade.
+Not only in terms of Isaac’s relationship with Gabriella but with respect to the Northshore faithful already invested in predicting his outcomes.
+It wasn’t Lenny’s fault either.
+Although Lenny did start the huddle that became the wager’s rules committee setting the parameters Isaac’s now compelled to honor.
+If blame must be assessed, it squarely sits with him.
+Within the very nature of men needing to define and control the uncertainty of outcomes in a future clamoring for certainty.
+It’s likely this need stems from an inherent instinct that started with cavemen drawing straws to determine who among them had to face the saber-tooth tiger armed with only with a stick and a stone.
+Allowing others to watch, to learn in measured ways, to profit from his misfortune.

 This defining trait in man’s necessity continues its manifestation through Roman decimations where a legion of soldiers draws lots to see who among them would cruelly be beaten to death by their comrades as a form of inspiration and self-improvement.
-There clearly is something inherent in men compelling them to draw lots as a way to learn from other’s misfortunes.
-This is why Issac knows today the Murphy faithful will be both watching and learning as he finally has his moment of clairvoyance with Gabriella.
+Clearly something exists in men compelling them to draw lots as a way to learn and be inspired by other’s misfortunes.
+Isaac knows today the Murphy faithful will be watching for inspiration as he finally has his moment of clarity with Gabriella.

-The L-ride from Issac’s upscale apartment that’s fully provided as everything else is taken, to his blue-collar place of employment has already become monotonous, which is probably why he’s become like all the other passengers entranced in their daily commute, necessarily hypnotized by whatever social media nonsense provides distractions and if it weren’t for the App he installs telling him when to get off, he’d ride the train all damn day.
-The short two-block walk from the arriving L-station to Murphy’s is mostly safe even after midnight but it why Issac’s uncertain Gabriella will accept his invitation because there’s no way in hell she’ll ever ride the L. Instead, she’ll expect him to arrange an Uber, which he doesn’t mind because then he can control the exact moment fate renders its final verdict.
+The L-ride from Isaac’s upscale midtown apartment that’s fully provided as everything else is taken, to his blue-collar place of employment has already become monotonous.
+This is why he’s like all the other passengers entranced in their daily commute, hypnotized by whatever social media nonsense provides distractions.
+If it weren’t for the App telling him when to get off, he’d ride the train all damn day.
+The two-block walk from the L-station to the bar is mostly safe even after midnight.
+Isaac’s uncertain Gabriella will accept his invitation.
+There’s no way in hell she’ll ever ride the L. so he’ll have to arrange an Uber.
+He doesn’t mind because then he can control the exact moment fate renders its final verdict.

-Per pre-established rules of the Gabriella-wager, the final reveal should happen after the conclusion of tonight’s game, but Murphy decides any time after the sixth inning is okay and he tersely reminds anyone who objects, “my bar, my rules,” and no one ever argues with Murphy after he makes a ruling.
-If Issac’s text to Gabriella were allowed to say more, he’d have told her how much he loves her, how he misses her badly, and how he wants more than anything for them to work things out.
-That’s the part he can’t reconcile as he stands on the platform waiting for his train, he feels unexplainably relieved the rules prevent him from making such a sappy faux pas.
+Per established rules of the Gabriella-wager, the over/under line is the conclusion of tonight’s game, which should be around ten.
+Murphy’s decided Isaac should target nine for Gabriella’s arrival.
+He tersely reminds anyone who objects, “my bar, my rules.”
+If Isaac’s text were allowed to say more, he’d have told her how much he loves her.
+How he misses her badly.
+How he wants more than anything for them to work things out.
+That’s the part he can’t reconcile as he stands on the platform waiting for his train.
+This unexplainable feeling of relief the rules prevent him from making such a sappy faux pas.
 It’s not that he’s afraid to express those sentiments so much as the Bayesian-better in him has learned to assess probable outcomes with his head and not his heart.

-To anyone observing, this Tuesday at Murphy’s Northshore Bar is no different than any other but for Issac, who’s constantly looking for angles in terms of outcomes, it’s his wager within the Gabriella-wager that pits his heart against his head and he’s far from certain with which outcome he should invest his loyalty and until that’s decided, he’s happy for any and all distractions.
+To anyone arriving at Murphy’s Northshore Bar, this Tuesday is no different than any other.
+For Isaac, who’s constantly looking for angles in terms of outcomes, it’s his wager within the Gabriella-wager that pits his heart against his head and he’s far from certain with which outcome he should invest his loyalty.
+Until that’s decided, he’s happy for any and all distractions.

-“Tell me again,” Patrick says as he puts a toasted bun sandwich on the table next to Issac’s condiment tray, “what do you called it?”
+“Tell me again,” Patrick says as he puts a toasted bun sandwich on the table next to the condiment tray for Isaac to sample, “what do you call this?”

-“An homage,” Issac casually states as he finishes cutting the last of his lime wedges.
+“An homage,” Isaac casually states as he finishes cutting the last of his lime wedges.

 “What the hell does that mean?”